-Control Protective measure Eye Safety glasses with side shields.
+Control Protective measure

+Eye Safety glasses with side shields.
 Chemical goggles.
 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
 [CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] No special equipment required due to the physical form of the product.

-Respiratory Normally not required.
-If required then a particulate filter of sufficient capacity.
-(AS/NZS 1716 & 1715, EN 143:2000 & 149:2001, ANSI Z88 or national equivalent) Skin PE/EVAL/PE; Teflon or PVA.
+Respiratory Not normally required

+Skin

+Neoprene.
 Avoid skin contact.
 If skin contact or contamination of clothing is likely, protective clothing should be worn.
 [AS 2161] Wear protective clothing.